gundullllla/StablePotentiometer/README.md

 # StablePotentiometer Library

 Advanced filtering for stable potentiometer readings on ESP32.
+Result of leetcoding - I don#t know if this will work correctly.

 ## Features
 - 7 filtering algorithms